Our Staff

 Sidney Gatch

-In addition to being a founding partner of Charleston Music Festival, Sidney Gatch is a group travel coordinator and tour guide with Florida and Beyond Group Travel, specializing in high school and middle school music groups.
+In addition to being a founding partner of Charleston Music Festival, Sidney Gatch is a group travel coordinator and tour guide with American Travel Consulting, specializing in high school and middle school music groups.
 This unique experience allows her to navigate all of the venues and attractions of beautiful Charleston, S.C. to ensure a rewarding and fun trip for student groups who attend the Charleston Music Festival.

 Charleston, South Carolina